Lilypad-Tech/lilypad/LOCAL_DEVELOPMENT.md

 ## Troubleshooting

-In this section we'll highlight some common problems you might face when trying to boot up Lilypad locally
+In this section we'll address some common problems you might face when trying to boot up Lilypad locally

 ### Chain-boot Related issues